llmonpy/needle-in-a-needlestack/README.md

 NIAN includes tools to generate questions and answers for limericks, vet that LLMs can answer the questions, identify unique passing and failing answers to questions, report on dissent among LLMs on answer evaluation, report on variation in LLM answers when it is asked the same question multiple times at the same location, a tool to create plots from existing tests and a tool to run tests.
-All the scripts are in bin and settup the venv for you.
+All the scripts are in bin and set the venv for you.

 ### Nian
-Nian runs the tests as configured in test_config.py.
+***nian*** runs the tests as configured in test_config.py.
 It presents progress bars for the model tests and evalutors.
 It stores it results in a date based directory in the "tests" directory.

 ### dissent
-Dissent reports on the number of times the LLMs disagree on the evaluation of an answer.
+***dissent*** reports on the number of times the LLMs disagree on the evaluation of an answer.
 "Dissent" means that the LLM evaluated the answer differently than the majority of the LLMs.
 It writes the results to the console and the test directory.
 It runs on the most recent test unless you provide a test directory as an argument.
 This test is useful to determine if an LLM is an effective evaluator.
 GPT-3.5 was wrong very often in my tests, so I had to double up on mistral models.

 ### question_variance
-Question variance reports on the variation in LLM answers when the same question is asked multiple times at the same location.
+***question_variance*** reports on the variation in LLM answers when the same question is asked multiple times at the same location.
 It writes the results to the console and the test directory.
 It runs on the most recent test unless you provide a test directory as an argument.
 There is significant variation in LLMs on this test.
 It helps to determine if more trials per question are worthwhile.

 ### answers
-Answers reports on the unique answers to questions that passed and failed.
+***answers*** reports on the unique answers to questions that passed and failed.
 It writes the result to answer_anlysis.json.
 The information can be used to if the evaluation is done correctly and help provide examples for few-shot prompting.
 It runs on the most recent test unless you provide a test directory as an argument.

 ### reevaluate
-Reevaluate is a tool to reevaluate the answers to questions to support refinement of the evaluators.
+***reevaluate*** is a tool to reevaluate the answers to questions to support refinement of the evaluators.
 Typically, you would run tests, then use "answers" to analyze the answers, then add "alternate_answers" to the questions in full_questions.json to change the few-shot evaluation prompt.
 Then run reevaluate to get new evaluations.
 It only evaluates the answers, so it is quite fast.
 I reevaluated 1200 answers in about 2 minutes.
 It writes the results to the test directory with "reeval_" prefixed to the file name.
 It runs on the most recent test unless you provide a test directory as an argument.

 ### plot
-Plot is used to tweak the plots generated by the test.
+***plot*** is used to tweak the plots generated by the test.
 The code to generate the plots is in test_results.py.
 It runs on the most recent test unless you provide a test directory as an argument.

 ### generate_questions
-Generate questions is a tool to generate questions for limericks.
+***generate_questions*** is a tool to generate questions for limericks.
 It picks 5 limericks at random and asks you to provide a question about the limerick and also provide an answer.
 It does not pick limericks that are in full_questions.json.
 It writes the results to questions.json.
 You can add the questions you like to full_questions.json.

 ### vet
-Vet is a tool to test if the LLMs can answer the questions in full_questions.json.
+***vet*** is a tool to test if the LLMs can answer the questions in full_questions.json.
 It give every LLM in CURRENT_TEST_CONFIG.model_list this prompt:

 ```